ed-lau/jcast/README.md

 ## Known Issues
 * rMATS output with rows containing `NA` as gene name can fail.
 * Upstream analyses should be performed using an unmasked genome.
-Currently JCAST cannot handled masked nucleotides (`N`)
+Currently JCAST cannot handle masked nucleotides (`N`)

 ## Additional Information